jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

-Some CPOSs even major ones, **simply ignore requests**, those in my bad books include **Instavolt**, **Motor Fuel Group**, and **Tesla** - all major players in Rapid charging and **char.gy** and **Total**  among AC point operators.
+Some CPOSs even major ones, **simply ignore requests**, those in my bad books include **Instavolt**, **Motor Fuel Group**, and **Tesla** - all major players in rapid DC charging and **char.gy** and **Total**  among AC point operators.
 Calls to **Instavolt** yeilded promises to resolve things which weren't kept.
-A few days before posting this their CEO took an interest via linked-in, but so far, he hasn’t been able to get an answer either.
+A few days before posting this their CEO took an interest via linked-in, but things haven’t changed yet..

 Some operators see sharing data as boosting the market and beneficial to them, others seem to see it as beneficial to their competitors or a source of bad PR.
 As with apps, each operator's data is like a jigsaw piece, only interesting when combined with the others, and the whole is compromised if their piece is missing.
 I tried to replicate the "cold spots" finding even without the CPOs I mentioned
 ![UK Map Showing major roads and Chargers](/assets/chargePointDistribution.jpg) A CPO might wonder “which of those are *ours*”, but a driver thinks “Hey I use *that* road!”.
 If I say, wrongly, “There are no chargers on the road from A to B” the *error* matters more than *whose* charger is on that route.
-And Believ’s charge-point showing there IS one on the road from Y to Z doesn't hurt them.
+And a charge-point of Believ’s showing there *is* one on the road from Y to Z doesn't hurt them.

 It started to become clear that simply having a regulation didn’t mean the data